Lorette (prostitution): Origin of the name

 The neologism first appeared during the July monarchy (1830-1848).
 The name derives from the Notre-Dame-de-Lorette, one of the churches located around the old Breda street (hence their other name of brédas), part of the area of prostitution in the subdivision of Nouvelle Athènes, located in the current 9th arrondissement of Paris It was in this district that they resided for the most part at the time of Louis-Philippe.

 In literature

-Nestor Roqueplan, the Goncourt brothers, Paul de Kock, Alexandre Dumas fils, and Henri Murger often found inspiration from these frivolous and naive demi-mondaine women.
+Nestor Roqueplan, the Goncourt brothers, Paul de Kock, Alexandre Dumas fils, and Henri Murger often found inspiration from what they saw as frivolous and naive demi-mondaine women.
 Gustave Doré engraved them in their glory and decay.
 Nana, by Émile Zola, describes the life and the tragic destiny of one of these lorettes.

 Balzac was the subject of vehement critiques for his iniquitous treatment of prostitutes through Coralie, heroine of Illusions perdues, Esther, heroine of Splendeurs et misères des courtisanes and in Le Père Goriot.
 Balzac also included lorettes in Types de personnages de la Comédie humaine.

 Grandville produced many illustrations of lorettes, 79 of which were published in Le Charivari during the early 1840s.
 He also published collections such as "les partageeuses" and "les lorettes vieillies".